espoon-voltti/evaka/compose/README.md

 ### Configure

 KeyCloak Evaka realm is imported from `keycloak/evaka.json`.
-Make modifications in KeyCloak interface, export the realm and replace the content of `keycloak/evaka.json`.
+To make modifications to KeyCloak realm, export the realm and replace the content of `keycloak/evaka.json`.
 To reload the realm just delete realm from interface and restart the docker-compose.